 Confusion in the Bible

-The Bible is very ambiguous.
+bible,confusionThe Bible is very ambiguous.
 Every verse is a product of people in particular times and places; always to assert authority, maybe to restate tradition, upstage a rival story, assimilate a popular myth, or create a new one.
 As a consequence, different authors had quite varied ideas about God and his relationship with humankind.

 In the Old Testament, god was an anti-gentile racist.
 He was judgmental, sexist, homophobic and punitive.
 He told the Jews they alone were really special and that he had a never-ending covenant with them.

 Paul came along and claimed a new covenant overrode the old.
-He wrote that god’s favorites, the Jews, were now the enemies of the entire human race.
+He wrote that God’s favorites, the Jews, were now the enemies of the entire human race.

-Is God a pro-Jewish dictator who will reward you because of good works, or an anti-Jewish oddball who wants you to have faith?
+Holy bibleIs God a pro-Jewish dictator who will reward you because of good works, or an anti-Jewish oddball who wants you to have faith?
 It all depends on which church you go to, your preacher’s prejudices, and which part of the Bible you read.

 The authors couldn’t come to a consensus about Jesus.
 In Matthew, he was the messiah of the Jews and didn’t want to preach to gentiles, yet in John he was the savior of all humankind, 99.8 percent of whom weren’t Jewish, and he scorned the Jews.
 Jesus told people to forgive seventy times seven times, but condemned his own enemies to hell.
-He said “blessed are the peacemakers,” but then claimed he didn’t come to bring peace to the world but a sword.
-He put Peter in charge and gave him the keys to the kingdom of heaven, yet later said no one was to be in charge.
-Jesus’ own brother didn’t know he rose from the dead, and nor did Mark, one of his first biographers.
+He said

 Both characters, God and Jesus, had mismatched personalities, yet were sometimes said to be one, had odd allegiances, as they loved or loathed the Jews, and had irreconcilable rules, as they followed or forsook the Law.
-No wonder Christians are confused when browsing the bible!
+No wonder Christians are confused when browsing the Bible!

 The Bible is a theological, philosophical quagmire!
 It had too many contributors to be consistent.
 Anyone can quote some bit of it to back up almost any belief.
-The philosopher Daniel Dennet points out that if we try to comprehend Christianity we are confronted with a thicket in a swamp in a fog.
+The philosopher Daniel Dennet points out that if we try to comprehend Christianity we’re confronted with

 Which Bible?

 The existence of so many versions of the Bible, which contain many different interpretations and interpolations, makes a mockery of the alleged “truths” they try to tell.
-Some translators are delibertely dishonest, for example.
+Some translators are deliberately dishonest, for example.

 “If a man happens to meet a virgin who is not pledged to be married and rapes her and they are discovered…” (Deut.
 22:28, New International Version).
 Compare this to